Skip to Content

 Driver requirements

-1. Learners permits, OOS licences, and graduated licences will not be accepted.
+• Learners permits, OOS licences, graduated licences, and temporary licences will not be accepted.

 Document requirements